-- h.
-Alcoholic beverages must be served/consumed only in the area designated for the event.
-It is not permissible for individuals to take alcoholic beverages from that area. - i.
-The service of alcohol is limited to invitation-only, private events.
-Alcohol may not be served at events open to the general public. - j.
-Violation of this policy may lead to the termination of the event by an A-B Tech staff person and/or A-B Tech Police. - k.
+- 8. Alcoholic beverages must be served/consumed only in the area designated for the event.
+It is not permissible for individuals to take alcoholic beverages from that area. - a.
+Violation of this policy may lead to the termination of the event by an A-B Tech staff person and/or A-B Tech Police. - b.
 Bartenders and/or Catering Services must be licensed to serve alcohol.
 They shall provide proof that their staff has been adequately trained to recognize the early signs of intoxication in patrons.
 Staff must also be trained to exercise adequate intervention techniques to reduce or stop patrons' alcohol intake.
 Bartenders and/or Catering Services shall provide, in writing, intervention techniques, along with a copy of the liquor/serving license, appropriate insurance coverage, and a list of names, addresses, and ages of those who will distribute the alcohol.
 This documentation must be provided to A-B Tech Event Coordinator at least ten (10) business days prior to the event.
 Food and non-alcoholic beverages MUST be made available at all events where alcohol is distributed.
-Events held on the Victoria Road campus under the provisions of the Mission Health/A-B Tech Conference Center Memorandum of Understanding are exempt from guideline seven.
-Servers must be at least eighteen (18) years of age. - No one under the age of twenty-one (21) will be allowed to consume alcohol at an A-B Tech event or event held on A-B Tech campuses.
-Sponsoring group will need to provide the A-B Tech Event Coordinator with detailed procedures to be followed to prevent service to minors (this is submitted with the "Request to Serve Alcohol" application). - m.
-A-B Tech Police must be notified at least ten (10) days in advance of the date and time of all events at which alcohol service is to be served.
+Events held on the Victoria Road campus under the provisions of the Mission Health/A-B Tech Conference Center Memorandum of Understanding are exempt from guideline (g).
+Servers must be at least eighteen (18) years of age.

+No one under the age of twenty-one (21) will be allowed to consume alcohol at an A-B Tech event or event held on A-B Tech campuses.
+Sponsoring group will need to provide the A-B Tech Event Coordinator with detailed procedures to be followed to prevent service to minors (this is submitted with the "Request to Serve Alcohol" application).

+- c.
+A-B Tech Police must be notified at least ten (10) days in advance of the date and time of all events at which alcohol is to be served.
 A-B Tech Police will provide security coverage.
-The sponsoring organization will be responsible for any additional costs associated with that coverage. - n.
-If requested, guests must provide photo identification for proof of age before being served. - o.
-No one under the age of twenty-one (21) may sign a Facilities Usage Agreement for an event where alcohol will be served. - At an event, if anyone is found to have provided an alcoholic beverage to an underage person, A-B Tech Police will respond, and local police may be called. - q.
-All parties involved in coordinating food service or catering an event at A-B Tech must sign a "Notice of Sale or Distribution of Alcoholic Beverages on A-B Tech Property" indicating their agreement and understanding of the above policy guidelines and agree to adhere to them at all times.
+The sponsoring organization will be responsible for any additional costs associated with that coverage. - d.
+If requested, guests must provide photo identification for proof of age before being served. - e.
+No one under the age of twenty-one (21) may sign a Facilities Usage Agreement for an event where alcohol will be served. - f.
+At an event, if anyone is found to have provided an alcoholic beverage to an underage person, A-B Tech Police will respond. - g.
 Any member of the College community found to be in violation of the College alcohol policy shall be subject to disciplinary actions by the appropriate College office.
-A-B Tech departments require the approval and signature of the College President if students are to be present at the event.

-r.
-Refer to Policy 308, Use of Facilities, for more information regarding third party events on College property
+A-B Tech departments require the approval and signature of the College President if students are to be present at the event. - h.
+Refer to Policy 308, Use of Facilities, for more information regarding third party events on College property.